Do probiotics have a link to skin health?

 Therapeutic use of probiotics for the skin

 Probiotics, which are combinations of beneficial bacterial strains, could be a natural solution for restoring the balance of the microbiome, both intestinal and cutaneous.
-Regular use of probiotics can help maintain a healthy intestinal flora, which in turn has a positive impact on skin health.
+Their regular use can help maintain a healthy intestinal flora, which in turn has a positive impact on skin health.

 Probiotics VS other active ingredients for skin care?